Kenny Jackson: Professional career

-Jackson was the first round pick (#4 overall) of the Philadelphia Eagles in the 1984 NFL Draft.
+Jackson was the first round pick (#4 overall) of the Philadelphia Eagles in the 1984 NFL draft.
 He enjoyed an eight-year career in the NFL with the Eagles and Houston Oilers.
-He finished his pro career with 126 receptions for 2,170 yards and 11 touchdowns.
+He finished his professional career with 126 receptions for 2,170 yards and 11 touchdowns.

 Jackson announced his retirement after the 1987 season to run Kenny's Korner, a deli in Camden, New Jersey.
 He re-signed with the Eagles during the 1988 season.

 Coaching

 Jackson served on the coaching staff at his alma mater for eight seasons, coaching Penn State's wide receivers from 1993 to 2000.
 There he helped develop future NFL players Bobby Engram, Freddie Scott, and Joe Jurevicius.
 He served as an assistant coach with the Pittsburgh Steelers from 2001 to 2003.

 Broadcasting

 Jackson is a sideline reporter for the Big Ten Network.

 Personal life

 Jackson and former NFL running back Blair Thomas are partners in a chain of Harrisburg, Pennsylvania-area sports bars called KoKoMos.

 In April 2008, Jackson and seven other former NFL players traveled to the Middle East to visit with troops and coach them in the USO's Operation Gridiron: Huddle with the Troops, a flag football tournament for service personnel serving overseas.